Riemann-Hilbert approach to a generalized sine kernel and applications: Asymptotic solution of the RHP

 \subsection{Asymptotic expansion of the resolvent}

 We now prove that the asymptotic expansion for $\Pi$ can be used to obtain an asymptotics expansion for the diagonal of the resolvent $R(\la,\la)$.
-We derive point--wise bounds for the latter as this quantity appears in the $q$-derivative of the Fredholm determinant:
+We derive point-wise bounds for the latter as this quantity appears in the $q$-derivative of the Fredholm determinant:

 We need to estimate the error when we replace the exact resolvent $R$ by the approximate one $R^{\pa{0}}$.
 The magnitude for the error term follows from the following result: \begin{prop} Let $\chi^{\pa{0}}$ be the solution of the RHP for $\chi$ up to the leading order in $x$, that is to say the one obtained from $\Pi=I_2$ and corresponding to the contour $\Sg_{\Pi}$ with disks $D_{\pm q, \de}$ having radius $\de$.
 Define the leading vectors $\bra{F^{L;\pa{0}}}$ and $\ket{F^{R;\pa{0}}}$ as